vitorroriz/linux-drivers/README.md

 # linux-drivers
-A small repo to play with some Linux Drivers mechanisms
+A small repo to play in Kernel-land, with some Linux Drivers mechanisms.